GoldenCheetah/sweatpy/README.md

 [![Build Status](https://travis-ci.org/GoldenCheetah/sweatpy.svg?branch=master)](https://travis-ci.org/GoldenCheetah/sweatpy)

 # Sweatpy
+> :warning: **Sweatpy is currently undergoing major revisions which will result in deprecations and backwards incompatible changes.
+We recommend pinning any dependencies with `sweat==0.4.0`.**

 ## Introduction
 Sweatpy is a Python library that is designed to make workout analysis a breeze.
 The current state of the project is very beta: features might be added, removed or changed in backwards incompatible ways.
 When the time is right a stable version will be released.
 Get in touch with the contributors or create an issue if you have problems/questions/feature requests/special use cases.